Wind-Induced Changes to Surface Gravity Wave Shape in Shallow Water: Discussion

 \subsection{Physical mechanism of asymmetry generation}

-Our initial, symmetric solitary waves \cref{eq:initial_condition} are permanent-form solutions of the unforced KdV equation, so the pressure forcing term in the KdV-Burgers equation is responsible for the wave growth/decay and resultant shape changes and asymmetry, though not directly.
-Indeed, when the surface profile $\eta$ is symmetric, the pressure forcing term $P \partial_x^2 \eta$ preserves the initial symmetry.
-Instead, the pressure forcing causes a (symmetric) bound wave after a short time $\Delta t'_1 \ll 1$, which can be seen by considering the non-dimensional KdV-Burgers equation \cref{eq:kdv_burgers} in the unforced solitary wave's frame (\cref{fig:snapshots_solitary}) at the initial time,
+Our initial, symmetric solitary waves \cref{eq:initial_condition} are permanent-form solutions of the unforced KdV equation.
+More generally, any initial solitary wave which does not exactly solve the KdV equation will evolve into a solitary wave and a trailing, dispersive tail according to the inverse scattering transform~\citep[\eg][]{mei2005nonlinear}.
+In our system, the pressure continually perturbs the system away from the unforced KdV soliton solution resulting in a trailing, bound, dispersive tail (\cref{fig:snapshots_solitary_tail}), which is responsible for the wave asymmetry.
+To see this, consider an initial, symmetric profile $\eta$.
+The pressure forcing term $P \partial_x^2 \eta$ preserves the initial symmetry and induces a symmetric bound wave after a short time $\Delta t'_1 \ll 1$.
+This is apparent when considering the non-dimensional KdV--Burgers equation \cref{eq:kdv_burgers} in the unforced solitary wave's frame (\cref{fig:snapshots_solitary}) at the initial time,

+The $P'\Delta t'_1$ terms generate a small bound wave with a peak (trough) at $x'=0$ and troughs (peaks) symmetrically in front and behind the wave peak for onshore (offshore) wind.
+As time increases, the continual pressure forcing causes the bound wave to grow and lengthen behind the wave, as is apparent in \cref{fig:snapshots_solitary_tail} (\eg $\tilde{x}/h = \numrange{-20}{3}$ for $P'=0.25$ and $t'_1=10$).